itfanr/ros2-wiki/Ament-Tutorial.md

 ## Run the build

-Since this is a bootstrap environment we need to call ament.py by it's full path.
+Since this is a bootstrap environment we need to call ament.py by its full path.

 Note: In the future once ament is either installed on your system or in an underlayed workspace this will no longer be necessary.

 Since there is no `devel` space in ament and it requires installing each package it supports the option `--symlink-install`.
-This allows to change files in the `source` space (e.g. Python files or other not compiled resourced) for faster iteration.
+This allows the installed files to be changed by changing the files in the `source` space (e.g. Python files or other not compiled resourced) for faster iteration.

 ```bash
 src/ament/ament_tools/scripts/ament.py build --build-tests --symlink-install